HyperEpsilon/obsidian-templater-scripts/item-selector/ItemSelector - Documentation.md

 	- `joinWithAttribute()` — Will output a string with the attributes wrapped around the items
 	- Default value is blank: `['none', '', '']`

+### 0.5.1
+- Added `formattedDisp` — A list which contains the name of an item wrapped by the selected attributes